emmajanedrews/base-template/_posts/2016-11-21-why-agent-cant-be-over-reliant-on-mls.md

 Today I want to talk about how the MLS has changed in our real estate industry.
 Ten years ago, our value proposition was centered almost entirely on it.

 Thinking about a career in San Diego real estate sales?
- Email me today for a private San Diego real estate career consultation.
+<a href="mailto:JTaylor@kw.com">Email me today for a private San Diego real estate career consultation.</a>

 You may see what’s happening out there in the market, but I want to talk about a functional perspective of the MLS and how it’s changed our real estate industry.